 SAC is the school's steering committee, made up of principals, teachers, parents and community members.
 Everyone is welcome to join the committee and provide ideas on how to best serve our students.
-Look for the next SAC meeting to be announced on the GCS Calendar and in the Thursday Note.
+Please email Dr. Flint if you are interested in attending the quarterly meetings.

-GCS is currently reaping the rewards of last year’s SAC discussions.
+GCS is currently reaping the rewards of past SAC discussions.
 SAC determined the need for an Interventionist at the school.
-Mr. Lee and Ms. Hubley then worked to find the money to pay an Interventionist and voila….Ms.
-Ballard became the GCS Interventionist this school year – actually, it was far from that easy, but we won’t bore you with the details.
+Mr. Lee, the principal at the time and Ms. Hubley, the assistant principal at the time then worked to find the money to pay an Interventionist and voila….Ms.
+Ballard became the GCS Interventionist – actually, it was far from that easy, but we won’t bore you with the details.

 Why do we need an Interventionist?

-In discussions on how to raise student proficiency rates, last year's SAC committee determined the need to help classroom teachers identify students that may be struggling or excelling and then provide additional support to the classroom teachers for these students.
+In discussions on how to raise student proficiency rates, past SAC committees determined the need to help classroom teachers identify students that may be struggling or excelling and then provide additional support to the classroom teachers for these students.
 Acquiring an Interventionist at Gonzales has helped teachers focus more of their time and resources on the entire class and help all students get the support they need to learn at the best of their ability.
-It's important that parents are aware of Ms. Ballard as a resource for your classroom teacher if you have educational concerns for your child.
+It's important that parents are aware of our Interventionist as a resource for your classroom teacher if you have educational concerns for your child.
 The first step is to speak with your child’s teacher if you think your child could benefit for additional resources.

-Through combined efforts from teachers, parents, Ms. Ballard and Mr. Clark (GCS Enrichment Teacher), GCS was able to identify and admit over 30 new students to the GCS Enrichment program.
+Through combined efforts from teachers, parents, our Interventionist, and special education teachers, GCS was able to identify and admit over 30 new students to the GCS Enrichment program in 2017.

 There are many advantages to K-8 schools, including smaller class sizes for 7th and 8th grades and more individualized attention at such a crucial age.
 Unfortunately, smaller class sizes result in fewer elective (related arts, such as P.E., music, art, etc) options for our middle school students.
 The school's SAC is committed to finding a solution.

-The following two items were determined as goals for GCS to investigate during the 2016-17 school year and possibly implement in 2017-2018:
+The following two items were determined as goals for GCS to investigate during the 2016-17 school year: